spex-xray/pyspextools/_sources/ogip.rst.txt

    use a model for the background instead.
 Such alternatives will be implemented from SPEX version >=3.05.00.

 This method does not yet ignore bad channels.
-In pyspex this is regarded as additional filtering of the data and is implemented in a different method (ref).
+In pyspextools this is regarded as additional filtering of the data and is implemented in a different method (ref).
 Therefore, this method alone could give different results from the SPEX trafo program.